ArmyAntSEC/GGGT/MMMT_eng_raw.md

 _5-10 minutes: What does your character really feel?
 Started by Mother E and ended when all have spoken._

 This mini-act starts directly after Mother E has informed the others that she plans to sell the Tiara.
 One at the time, in any order, the players let their characters have an internal monologue about how they feel at this exact moment about the decision.
 An internal monologue means that the player lets their character speak completely from the heart, as if no-one was listening.
+However, not not reveal any story-altering secrets at this time.
 No other characters are allowed to comment or react to what is said.
-Once everyone is done, there is a short pause in silence where any who may have gotten up are given time to sit down.
+Once everyone has had their turn, there is a short pause in silence where any who may have gotten up are given time to sit down.
 Then begins:

 ## Act 3: Conflict

-_20 minutes: Make the conflict lines between characters clear.
+_30 minutes: Make the conflict lines between characters clear.
 Started by Mother E and ended by Granny D._

 In this act, each character pushes their agenda and listens to the opinions of others.
-It is OK for your character to nuance their view on any given topic, but any disagreements shall not be resolved in this act.
+It is OK for your character to nuance their view on any given topic, but no disagreements shall be resolved in this act.

 The act begins with a jump back in time.
 Mother E once more announces that she has decided to sell the Tiara.
 After this, all characters are free to act as they wish.
 However, no-one may leave the table until each character, ghosts included, have had the chance to speak up.

-After about 23 minutes, Granny D’s booked taxi will call and announce that they are waiting.
+After about 30 minutes, Granny D’s booked taxi will call and announce that they are waiting outside.
 At this time, Granny D will say good bye and leave the apartment ending the act.
 Both Daughter F and Mother E can also end the act early by leaving the apartment.

 ## Act 4: Dream sequence

 _10-30 minutes.
 Takes place during the night between day one and day two.
 In this act, and this act only, the ghosts are completely free to do whatever they want.
 Started by Great-granny C and ended by Viscountess A._

 This act has three short scenes, one per ghost.
+Before the first scene, all will participate to clear an area where the dream sequences can be played out.
 Ahead of each scene, the responsible ghost player gets a minute to gather their thoughts and talk to any extras they wish to recruit.
 They then lead their assigned living character to the center of the room, explain the premise of the scene and start it.

 ## Act 5: Resolution / The Day After
 _20 minutes.
 Granny D is invited back for mid-morning "fika".
 This act resolves the conflicts from previous acts.
 Started by Daughter F and ended by Mother E._

 The last act takes place on the following day.
-All, both living and dead, have gathered for a mid-morning "Fika".
-During this act, the characters try to find a resolution to their relations with the other living and dead characters.
+All, both living and dead, have gathered for a mid-morning "fika".
+During this act, the characters try to find a resolution to their relationships and conflicts with the other living and dead characters.
 This resolution can be either negative (Meaning the characters agree to disagree) or positive (Meaning the characters find common ground and understanding).
+In this act, it can make sense for living characters to address their dead relatives directly, but unfortunately the living still have a hard time hearing any responses from the dead.

-The scene, and the game, ends with Mother E being called up by the auction house and informing them about her final decision regarding the Tiara.
+The scene, and the game, ends with Mother E being called on her phone by the auction house and informing them about her final decision regarding the Tiara.
+Alternatively, Mother E calls the auction firm to inform them about her decision.
 During this phone call, all other characters must listen in silence.
 When Mother E hangs up, the game has ended.
-Alternatively, the auction firm calls Mother E and asks for a decision.

 ## Post-game reflections

-When act 5 has ended, leave a few minutes for free reflections and reactions from all players to the game.
+When act 5 has ended, leave a few minutes for free and spontaneous reflections and reactions from all players of the game.
 Then gather two-and-two, preferably with a player you have interacted less with during the game.
 Tell the other player how you experienced the game.

-Then, gather everyone present in a circle, and allow each player to tell the larger group about their thoughts and their experience.
-It is encouraged to comment our fun and interesting things other players did during the game that improved your experience.
-Respect the speaker by only asking short clarification questions and not starting any discussions until everyone has had their turn.
+Then, gather everyone present in a circle, and allow each person to tell the larger group about their thoughts and their experiences.
+When it is your turn to speak, it is encouraged to comment on fun and interesting things other players did during the game that improved your experience.
+Respect your fellow participants by only asking short clarifying questions and not starting any discussions until everyone has had their turn.

 # Characters

 ## Daughter F
-You were born in 1995 in a rental apartment in Vasastan in downtown Stockholm and you are now 17 years old.
-Your father left your family when you were seven to move back to Australia and you not forgiven him for this.
+You were born in 1995 in a rental apartment in Söder in downtown Stockholm and you are now 17 years old.
+Your father left your family when you were seven to move back to Australia and you have not forgiven him for this.

-You do not have any particular interest in your fathers family but you do feel a strong connection to your ancestresses and their fantastic legacy.
+You do not have any particular interest in your fathers family background but you do feel all the more stronger about your connection to your ancestresses and their fantastic legacy.
 You are fascinated by the past and want to study history or archeology at university.

 At some point in the future, when you get married, you will inherit the Tiara as the next in line of your family.
-It came to Seden with your granny's great-granny, a german noblewoman.
-As a school project, you have done research into the women of family five generations back.
+The Tiara came to Sweden with your granny's great-granny, a german noblewoman.
+As a school project, you have done research into the women of your family five generations back.
 Your ancestress, the Viscountess of Holstein-Kiel, whose entire family was killed by a mob during the revolution of 1848, fled all by herself through Europe and had many adventures in both Paris and Milano.
 She finally arrived in Stockholm where a rich industry magnate fell head over heals for her and they had a magnificent fairytale wedding — with the Tiara glittering on the head of the Viscountess.
 The Tiara is an important symbol of your background and your identity.

-You want a song connection back to your ancestresses and the strongest connection you have is the idea that you will one day get married wearing the family Tiara.
+You want a strong connection back to your ancestresses and the strongest connection you have is the idea that you will one day get married wearing the family Tiara.

 ### Player instructions

 You start act 5 ( Resolution / The day after ) after all have sat down at the table.
 When everything seems to be in order, you start the act by simply saying anything that comes to your characters mind.

-Feel free to improvise anecdotes about past events you have uncovered when studying your family history, as well as adventures the Viscountess had while traveling Europe.
-Escaped in a hay wagon!
-Was rescued by the Crown Prince, later Emperor, Franz Joseph of Austria who fell in love with her and would have given up his throne for her, had she only wanted him to!
-Elaborate away as these are all rumours ypu picked up or stories you have found in old diaries.
+Feel free to improvise anecdotes about past events you have uncovered when studying your family history, including adventures the Viscountess had while traveling Europe.
+She escaped in a hay wagon!
+She was rescued by the Crown Prince, later Emperor, Franz Joseph of Austria who fell madly in love with her and would have given up his throne for her, had she only wanted him!
+Elaborate freely as these are all rumours you picked up and stories you have found in old diaries.

 ### Voluntary accessory
 A novel.
 Preferably an old classic.

 ## Mother E

-You were born in a simple apartment in southern downtown Stockholm in 1959 and you are 53 years old.
+You were born in a simple apartment in Söder in downtown Stockholm in 1959 and you are 53 years old.
 You have a practical mind and like getting things done.
 After high-school, you started a catering business that you have run since then.
 It has slowly grown, and you now have a solid network of chefs and can take on rather large events.
 Unfortunately, profitability is a bit of a challenge meaning you make ends meet, but not a lot more.
 The job also means long hours and late evenings, but you are proud of what you have achieved.
 Your only concern is that you have not been able to give your daughter the financial security you would have wanted.

 Your were married for a few years to your daughters father, a charming Australian bartender , before you split up and he moved back to his native country.
 You do not actively dislike each other, but you have very little contact these days.
 Your daughter has not wanted to meet him after he left, and it has simply not happened.